Health Care, Medical

 Causes

 The observed causes of Chronic Obstructive Pulmonary Disease are related to the actual and generalized issue of an individual being exposed to high levels of irritants found excessively in areas with air pollution.
-Commonly noticed issues are industrial exposures exposing a person to chemical fumes and industrialized clouds of dust (Halbert 2006).
-Another common issue is preterm birth which eventually leads to lungs being damaged over time.
+Commonly noticed issues are industrial exposures, which expose a person to chemical fumes and industrialized clouds of dust (Halbert 2006).
+Another common issue is preterm birth, which eventually leads to the lungs being damaged over time.
 Inherited genes are another cause of this as well.

 Diagnosis

-To properly diagnosis treatment for COPD, it is necessary for the doctor to properly evaluate the patient to identify and compare the apparent symptoms with that seen in COPD.
-The doctor normally evaluates this through a series of questions to help them identify the symptoms, a proper analysis of the patient’s health history, and medical records and conducting a series of exams to see the extent of the symptoms (Celli et al., 2004).
-Spirometry is normally the ideal way through which COPD and is quite useful for locating it before it either spreads further or before it develops.
+To properly diagnose treatment for COPD, it is necessary for the doctor to properly evaluate the patient to identify and compare the apparent symptoms with those seen in COPD.
+The doctor normally evaluates this through a series of questions to help them identify the symptoms, a proper analysis of the patient’s health history and medical records and conducting a series of exams to see the extent of the symptoms (Celli et al., 2004).
+Spirometry is normally the ideal way through which COPD is treated and is quite useful for locating it before it either spreads further or before it develops.

 Conclusion